rosdvp/BlahFramework/README.md

 > Most time you should not worry about Systems order.
 Just keep in mind that the framework guarantees that all producers are invoked before consumers.

+> [!CAUTION]
+> If there is a cyclic dependency, the framework will throw an exception with detailed info about wrong dependencies.

 In the following example the Systems order is:
 1. SystemA: it produces Ev1 which is consumed by SystemB.
 2. SystemB: it has BlahBeforeAll attribute with highest priority among others.